pji/blackjack/README.rst

 Still To Do
 -----------
-The primary to-do list is complete.
+The primary to-do list for version 0.0.2:

-The following features are on the nice-to-have list:

 * Card counting.
 	* Allow players to be bad at counting cards.
 	* Allow users to join a table partway through the shoe.
+* Clean up.
+	* Remove willbuyin methods.
+	* Use mkname functions for all of name building.
+* Allow for insurance less than half of initial bet.

+The following features are possible for future versions:

 * Separate number of seats from number of players.
 	* Fix game.Engine.seats when restoring from file.
 	* Allow empty seats.